dubiacc/website/articles/en/annulments/index.md

 Additionally, one can marry under a given condition, which has to be explicit, known before the marriage, proven to be false and grave enough that one would not have given consent, if known:

-- "I marry you if that you have never been married before"
+- "I marry you if you have never been married before"
-- "I marry you if that you are a citizen of this country"
+- "I marry you if you are a citizen of this country"
-- "I marry you if that you don't have any debts" (note: has to be explicit and grave debts)
+- "I marry you if you don't have any debts" (note: has to be explicit and grave debts)
 - "I marry you if you are a virgin" (has to explicitly stated and proven for invalidity)

 These conditions, especially §4, must be placed on the consent at the point